astronomer/docs/software/namespace-pools.md

     ```

 2. Save this file and name it `commander.yaml`.
-3. In the Kubernetes cluster hosting Astronomer Software, run `kubectl apply -f commander.yaml`.
+3. For each namespace in your pool, run `kubectl -n <airflow namespace> apply -f commander.yaml`.
-4. Optional.
-Repeat steps 1-3 to add more namespaces to your pool.

 ### Step 2: Configure a namespace pool in Astronomer